dula2000/nodeJS-fundamentals/README.md

 os	               provides information about the operating system. querystring	       utility used for parsing and formatting URL query strings. url	               module provides utilities for URL resolution and parsing.

+*** every node application there has be atleast one module..
+It called as main module.